 - Pain medication – 5.1 million Americans

 - Stimulants – 1.1 million Americans

 - Sedatives – 0.4 million Americans

 These estimates can be considered low as many individuals who abuse prescription medication, for one reason or another do not seek treatment.
-In fact, there has been a marked increase in the abuse of prescriptions drugs.
+In fact, there has been a marked increase in the abuse of prescription drugs.
 National survey findings have indicated that almost one-third of those over the age of 11 use prescription drugs non-medically when first starting to experiment with drugs.

 The symptoms of prescription drug abuse depend on the specific drug.
 The different symptoms from stimulants and pain relievers to anti-depressants and tranquilizers—can make it difficult to know what signs to watch for.
 Each medication has different effects, and mixing these drugs with alcohol and other drugs is very dangerous as this can lead to permanent organ damage and even death.
 Being aware of the signs that might signal prescription drug abuse can go a long way to detecting prescription drug abuse.